calvert/stackevo-docs/draft-trammell-semi-report-00.md

 - Methods for NAT and middlebox traversal in the establishment of end-to-end paths
 - Mechanisms for cooperative path-endpoint signaling, and lessons learned from existing approaches
 - Economic considerations and incentives for cooperation in middlebox deployment
-- We will explicitly focus on approaches that are incrementally deployable within the present Internet.

 The SEMI workshop followed in part from the IAB's longer term interest in the evolution of the Internet and the adoption of Internet protocols, including